gI0baI/fast-flags/README.md

 ## Render

 ### Low Mesh and Union Detail
 Unions and meshes are composed of [constructive solid geometry](https://devforum.roblox.com/t/quick-guide-into-csg-increasing-performance-of-unions-meshes/627677) or CSG, which enables Roblox to form complex shapes.
-This Flag lowers the detail and quality of CSG parts due to how many tiny triangles there are.
+This Flag lowers the detail and quality of CSG parts, effectively improving performance.

 ```json
 "DFIntCSGLevelOfDetailSwitchingDistance": 0,